RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 ### `mod_custom_freq_ranges.py`
 The purpose of this mod is to unlock receiving range of the transceiver.
 Default is 25-630MHz.

+Here you can change low and high limit for each frequency band.
+The underscore `_` symbol is omitted by python interpreter and is added only for better readability.
+So for example, if you want to fill the gap between 76 and 108Mhz then in second array change first limit from `76_000_000` to `107_999_990` or if you want to extend above 600MHz then change last limit from `600_000_000` to `1300_000_000`.
+Please keep in mind that different ranges are demodulated slightly different inside BK4819 chip, and some ranges have enabled AM demodulation while other don't.
 <hr>

 ### `mod_custom_mdc_data.py`